pure-data/pure-data/doc/1.manual/pdmanual.md

 ![abstraction example](fig7.4.jpg)

-You may create many instances of "abstraction1" or invoke it from several different patches; and changing the contents of "abstraction1" will affect all invocations of it as they are created.
-An analogy from the "c" programming language is that one-off subpatches are like bracketed blocks of code and abstractions are like subroutines.
+You may create many instances of `abstraction1` or invoke it from several different patches; and changing the contents of `abstraction1` will affect all invocations of it as they are created.
+An analogy from the C programming language is that one-off subpatches are like bracketed blocks of code and abstractions are like subroutines.

 Abstractions are instantiated by typing the name of a patch (minus the ".pd" extension) into an object box.
-You may also type arguments; for instance if you have a file "my-abstraction.pd" you may type "my-abstraction 5" to set the variable \$1 to 5.
+You may also type arguments; for instance if you have a file "my-abstraction.pd" you may type "my-abstraction 5" to set the variable $1 to 5.
 This is defined only for object boxes (not for messages) in the abstraction.
-(For message boxes, "\$1", etc, have a different meaning as described above.)
-If you want to send a message with a \$1 in the sense of a creation argument of an abstraction, you must generate it with an object box such as "float \$1", "symbol \$1", or perhaps "pack \$1 \$2", which may then be sent to a message box.
+(For message boxes, "$1", etc, have a different meaning as described above.)
+If you want to send a message with a $1 in the sense of a creation argument of an abstraction, you must generate it with an object box such as `float $1`, `symbol $1`, or perhaps `pack $1 $2`, which may then be sent to a message box.

-The corresponding feature in Max (both Opcode and Ircam) was the "\#1" construct.
-In a Max abstraction, "\#1", etc., are replaced by the creation argument.
-This has the disadvantage that you can't edit the abstraction as instantiated in the patch since the "\#" variables are substituted.
-In Pd the "\$" variables in object boxes are spelled literally as "\$" variables so that it's meaningful to edit them from within their calling patch.
-On the Pd side, however, there is the disadvantage that it's confusing to have "\$" expanded at a different time in an object box than in a message box.
-In an object box, the "\$" argument is expanded at creation time, and in a message box, at message time.
+The corresponding feature in Max (both Opcode and Ircam) was the "#1" construct.
+In a Max abstraction, "#1", etc., are replaced by the creation argument.
+This has the disadvantage that you can't edit the abstraction as instantiated in the patch since the "#" variables are substituted.
+In Pd the "$" variables in object boxes are spelled literally as "$" variables so that it's meaningful to edit them from within their calling patch.
+On the Pd side, however, there is the disadvantage that it's confusing to have "$" expanded at a different time in an object box than in a message box.
+In an object box, the "$" argument is expanded at creation time, and in a message box, at message time.

 ### Graph-on-parent Subpatches

 If you open the "properties" dialog for a subpatch or an abstraction, you can check the "graph on parent" box to have the controls of the subpatch/abstraction appear on the parent.
-For instance, here is an invocation of "abstraction2":
+For instance, here is an invocation of `abstraction2`:

 ![graph-on-parent abstraction](fig7.5.jpg)